UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/fourPillars.md

 Capacity for partner laboratories is the daily number of tests that the laboratory has been contracted to complete.

-* Lateral flow device testing
+* Rapid lateral flow testing

-Lateral flow device tests test for the presence of SARS-CoV-2 virus and are swab tests that give results in less than an hour, without needing to go to a laboratory.
+Rapid lateral flow tests test for the presence of SARS-CoV-2 virus and are swab tests that give results in less than an hour, without needing to go to a laboratory.

 **Pillar 3: Antibody testing**